 - your poo is very dark brown or black

-- you are passing lots of painless watery diarrhoea
+- you have a lot of painless watery diarrhoea

 - you have persistent or severe stomach cramps

-- you feel sick or have persistent vomiting (being sick) two or more times a day
+- you feel sick or have persistent vomiting (being sick) twice or more a day

 - you are losing weight without trying to